 more than I can tell,

-with often changing colour.
+and often changing colour.

 Once I saw half the face,

 over-gone with dry blood

 while the first vanished as it came.

 I saw this with my own eyes,

 desiring to see more clearly.

 It was put into my mind,

 He must be my light;

-I need none but Him,
+I needed none but Him,

 for Him I sought.